CMDJojo/petra-vitepress/content/Research Projects/index.md

 ### Artificial Narrative Medicine
 _Theme:_ Theme Five

-_Collaborators:_ This was a collaboration between the PETRA-group and the Uppsala University and Harvard University affiliated researcher Charlotte Blease.
+_Collaborators:_ This was a collaboration between the PETRA-group member Sundemo and the Uppsala University and Harvard University affiliated researcher Charlotte Blease.

 This [publication](https://www.google.com/url?sa=t&source=web&rct=j&opi=89978449&url=https://publicera.kb.se/smt/article/download/28492/27115/78001&ved=2ahUKEwi_yIHOjreNAxWzIhAIHSqnAAgQFnoECBgQAQ&usg=AOvVaw09M1Z51yPQO5W_qFlohQYD) outlines a new concept, _Artificial Narrative Medicine_.
 It explores the role of AI in medicine, focusing on its impact on patient narratives and the doctor's role.
 AI shows impressive capabilities in diagnostics and empathy, raising questions about its potential to fully replace medical tasks, supported by the philosophical concept of functionalism.